canonical-web-and-design/practices/CONTRIBUTING.md

-# Guidelines for contributing to webteam-practices
+# Guidelines for contributing to these practices

-This repository contains best practices specifically for the Canonical Webteam.
+This repository contains best practices specifically for the Canonical web and design team.
 The documents contained here should remain concise and of a high quality.

 Anyone is welcome to suggest improvements in one of two ways: